Wang-Shuo/Data-Analyst-Guided-Projects/README.md

-# Data-Analyst-Guided-Projects
+# Data Analyst Guided Projects

-some guided data analyst projects from dataquest.io
+This repository is a series of notebooks of guided projects from [dataquest.io](www.dataquest.io). each folder contains the jupyter notebook and corresponding datasets.